Discover spring delights in the garden at Charlecote

 We're sorry but the little thatched summerhouse next to the Orangery tea-room is currently closed to visitors as the interior is so fragile.

 However, many visitors ask about the origins of this delightful little building (which Mary Elizabeth Lucy had built as a playhouse for her grandchildren) so our volunteer photographer takes a look inside here.

 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on three-dimensional mathematical relationships between the house, the gatehouse and this lawned forecourt.

-The ancient wisteria on the house comes in to flower later in spring - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.
+The ancient wisteria on the house comes in to flower in late spring - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.

 Don't forget to browse in our Avenue plant centre next to the car park.
 We're stocking many of the plants you'll see today, and every plant you buy helps us to look after our gardens.